Apollys/TheLibraryOfLife/the_last_lecture.md

 >
 > Cancer doesn't make me unique.
 More than 37,000 Americans a year are diagnosed with pancreatic cancer alone.
 >
 > It came to me in a flash.
-My uniqueness, I realized, came in the specifics of all the dreams — from incredibly meaningful to decidecly quirky — that defined my forty-six years of life.
+My uniqueness, I realized, came in the specifics of all the dreams — from incredibly meaningful to decidedly quirky — that defined my forty-six years of life.
 >
 > [9]